Kale and spinach sauce

 Hippocrates (460 - 370 BC)

-Our kale and spinach sauce wouldn't look so good on the menu at Beau-Constantia but for sheer nutrition and flavour it makes for an astonishingly tasty breakfast.
+Our kale and spinach sauce wouldn't look so good on the menu at Beau-Constantia but for sheer nutritional value and flavour it makes for an astonishingly tasty breakfast.
 How about your very own broad bean season?
 It will help save your eyes and give protection against the neurodegenerative diseases.

-For starters we had it this morning with freshly-ground 100pc unrefined mealie meal porridge; a breakfast like this stays with you for the whole day.
-Have no fear of truly whole grains, but they are hard to get.
-You need a baby corn flour milling machine.
+For starters we had it this morning with freshly-ground 100pc unrefined maize meal porridge; a breakfast like this stays with you for the day.
+Have no fear of true whole grains but they are hard to get.
+You may need a baby corn flour milling machine.

-Nor need we fear the butter if we are eating foods like these; they promote wellness and help prevent disease.
+Nor need we fear butter if we are eating foods like these; fat increases the absorption of these nutrients.
+Whole grains promote wellness and help prevent disease.

 What are functional foods?